DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 As you can read in the error message, even though our instance has a "Power user" role, it is still missing some capabilities.
 We are following Least Privilege practices, therefore we are only providing the role the permissions it needs, in this case "**ImportKeyMaterial**" operation.

 We need to go back to the IAM service into the console and add this permission to the role we are working with "**KMSWorkshop-InstanceInitRole**".
 Go back to the console, navigate to the IAM service.
 Look and click on the left column, the  "**Policies**" section.
 Then hit "**Create Policy**" button.

-Select service "KMS".
+Search and select for the service "KMS" among all displayed on the screen.
+You will land i the policy creator/editor for KMS, as in image below:

 ![Figure-6](/res/S1F6%20KMSPolicy.png)